 Books and Materials

 The students will be given handouts regarding current lessons.
 When it is time for the musical, each student will be given a script corresponding to their respective cast or crew part that is theirs to keep.

-Rehearsal CD’s are encouraged for cast roles.
-In order to receive a rehearsal CD, the student must bring in a blank CD-R (Not a DVD!) in a case or sleeve to Mrs. Sullivan.
-The CD’s must be clearly labeled with the student’s name.
+Rehearsal CD's are encouraged for cast roles.
+In order to receive a rehearsal CD, the student must bring in a blank CD-R (Not a DVD!) in a case or sleeve.
+The CD's must be clearly labeled with the student's name.

 A quarterly grade will consist of performance attendance (if applicable), participation in rehearsals, application of learned music and drama techniques, practicing, class work and tests or quizzes at instructor's discretion.
 Approximate grade breakdown is as follows: school concerts and musical, 30%; daily participation, application in rehearsal, 40%; class work and homework, 25%; and tests or quizzes 5%.